 Tips To Keep Your Home COVID Free According To Microbiologist

 It is clear that the Covid-19 Pandemic has changed our lives, the way we think about and plan our futures.
 In Los Angeles alone, we are continuing to work together as a community to fight Covid-19, protect our society and especially our loved ones.
 Follow these steps to Keep Your Home COVID Free.
-As a part of the Los Angeles community, we want to share our support and gratification for all frontline workers, those who are social distancing and keeping our communities safe.
+As a part of the Los Angeles community, we want to share our support and gratification for all frontline workers, those who are socially distancing and keeping our communities safe.
 As a moving company in Los Angeles, we want to share ways you can keep your home clean and safe as it is the most important place at the moment.

-Among uncertain times, we all feel overwhelmed by information and confused on what to do to protect ourselves.
+Among uncertain times, we all feel overwhelmed by information and confused about what to do to protect ourselves.
 In a moment, we will provide tips to keep your home COVID-free.
 This information comes from research sourced from experts and microbiologists including the CDC.
 This includes information like the difference between cleaning and disinfecting to tips for residential moving in Los Angeles during a pandemic.
 For additional information about the current pandemic, visit the CDC website.

 Touch + Hotspots:

 According to Brian Hedlund, a UNLV microbiologist, there are about 1,000 bacteria per square centimeter of human skin.
 This bacteria can be exposed to the environment as we touch things in our area.
 Our external and internal environments are connected through touch.
-When someone coughs or sneezes, microbes and a virus can be released in the environment.
+When someone coughs or sneezes, microbes and a virus can be released into the environment.
 Keep surfaces clean by cleaning and disinfecting frequently touched surfaces in your home or hotspots.
 These areas include doorknobs, tables, handles, desks, light switches, toilets, electronics such as remotes, and more.
 It is recommended to clean these areas daily.

 Cleaning vs. Disinfecting:

 According to the CDC, “cleaning refers to the removal of germs, dirt, and impurities from surfaces.
 It does not kill germs, but by removing them, it lowers their numbers and the risk of spreading infection”.
 Furthermore, “disinfecting refers to using chemicals, for example, EPA-registered disinfectants, to kill germs on surfaces.
-This process does not necessarily clean dirty surfaces or remove germs, but by killing germs on a surface after cleaning, it can further lower the risk of spreading infection”.
+This process does not necessarily clean dirty surfaces or remove germs, but by killing germs on a buy clomid online safely surface after cleaning, it can further lower the risk of spreading infection”.

 Wearing disposable gloves is always a good idea while cleaning or disinfecting.
-You should dispose of the gloves after cleaning and only reuse if they are for the same purpose.
+You should dispose of the gloves after cleaning and only reuse them if they are for the same purpose.
 Don’t cross-contaminate by using disinfection gloves for other tasks.
 Always clean your hands by washing with soap and water once your gloves are off.

 If you’re looking to disinfect, we’ve got you covered.
 Most household disinfectants that are EPA-registered will be very effective.
-Here’s a list of effective disinfectant products.
+Here’s buy ultram a list of effective disinfectant products.
 Due to an abundance of people shopping for these products, you may find them harder to come across these days.
 Because of the shortage of cleaning supplies, here is a diluted bleach recipe you can make from home to disinfect surfaces.

 You can make your own bleach solution at home by combining 5 tablespoons of bleach per gallon of water.
 For a smaller batch prepare 4 teaspoons of bleach per quart of water.
-These will be effective solutions to disinfect surfaces of your home for up to 24 hours.
+These will be effective solutions to disinfect the surfaces of your home for up to 24 hours.
 Again, this information comes directly from the CDC.

-You can also take precautions to keep your home COVID free while doing laundry.
+You can also take precautions to keep your home COVID-free while doing laundry.
 If you are living with an ill person, you should definitely wear gloves while handling dirty laundry.
 Always remember to throw these gloves in the trash after using them or keeping reusable gloves dedicated to their one job.
 After removing gloves or if you are not wearing gloves, use soap and water to thoroughly wash your hands.
 The CDC site recommends not shaking dirty laundry as this “will minimize the possibility of dispersing virus through the air”.
 They also recommend washing clothes with the warmest appropriate water option to kill off germs.

 Always wash your hands: